TheresaLui/SelfHelpContent_v2/articles/microsoft.compute/compute-cantconnectconfigchange-linux.md

 # My configuration change impacted connectivity

-4 out of 5 customers resolved their connectivity issue using below steps:<br>
+4 out of 5 customers resolved their connectivity issue using the below steps.<br>

 ## **Recommended documents**